-Microsoft, the American Multinational Technology Company is all in the news for its biggest acquisition of LinkedIn.
-Microsoft has numerous acquisitions till date with a total of 196 acquisitions.
+Macro Acquisition by Microsoft the American Multinational Technology Company is all in the news for its biggest acquisition of LinkedIn.
+Microsoft has numerous acquisitions to date with a total of 196 acquisitions.
 Its first acquisition started in 1987 with an average of six companies per year.
-It had the highest acquisition rate between 2005 and 2008 by purchasing more than ten companies a year, and 2006 alone it acquired 18 firms.
-Following are the 17 highest acquisitions (year wise) of Microsoft till date.
+It had the highest acquisition rate between 2005 and 2008 by purchasing more than ten companies a year, and in 2006 alone it acquired 18 firms.
+The following are the 17 highest acquisitions (year wise) of Microsoft till date.

 |S.No||Company||Business||Year||Estimated Value (USD)|